KatDeMey/BookStat-App/README.md

 1. npm ci
 2. npm install?
 3. npm start
 4. Start json-server.
-In a new terminal: `npx json-server -p 4000 database/db.json`
+In a new terminal: cd into ./bookstat, then `npx json-server -p 4010 db/db.json`
 5. Visit localhost:4000/books to make sure your json-server is running